rhenter/django-models/README.rst

 History models
 --------------

-- History Model
+- HistoryModel
-  Model that track each save to generate a History Changes of a record
+  Model that tracks each save to generate a Change History of a record

 Signals Models
 --------------

-With SignalModel it allows you to handle or execute an event according to Django's Signals.
+With SignalsModel it allows you to handle or execute an event according to Django's Signals.

 On Save:
   - pre_save (Before Saving)
-  - post_save (After saving)
+  - post_save (After Saving)

-On Erase:
+On Delete:
-  - pre_delete (Before Erasing)
+  - pre_delete (Before Deleting)
   - post_delete (After Deleting)

 Example using Pre-save signal